 Don't switch your accounts to a new bank or move around your cash.
 Your lending institution will require you to produce recent bank statements for your accounts: checking, savings, money market, and other liquid assets.
 The lending institution wants to see a steady flow of your funds over the month, in the interest of avoiding fraud.
 Switching banks or transferring finances to another account - for whatever reason - could make it harder for the lender to verify your funds.

-Don't give earnest money directly to the seller in a FSBO (for sale by owner) purchase.
-Until the sale is complete, the good faith money actually belongs to you, not the seller until the deal closes.
-Any earnest funds are to be used for your expenses upon closing; a FSBO seller may not understand this.
-An attorney or other type of neutral party can hold your deposit, or you may put it temporarily into a trust account until you close.
-The disposition of earnest money, in the case of a failed transaction, should be specified in the contract with the seller.
+Don't hand over earnest money directly to the seller in a FSBO (for sale by owner) purchase.
+As a rule, your good faith deposit belongs to you, not the seller until the deal closes.
+Any earnest funds are to be applied to your expenses upon closing; a individual seller might not understand this.
+An attorney or other type of neutral party can hold onto your earnest money, or you may put it temporarily into a trust account until you close.
+If your sale falls through, the purchase contract should dictate to whom your earnest money should go.

 Got a Question?